pragatiailani/Dropbox-2.0/README.md

 #### About the Developer

-This project is maintained by Pragati Aliani, a passionate developer dedicated to creating innovative solutions.
+This project is maintained by **Pragati Aliani**, a passionate developer dedicated to creating innovative solutions.

 For any inquiries or contributions, please reach out via [email](mailto:pragatialiani2003@email.com) or [GitHub](https://github.com/pragatiailani).